dswann101164/azure-noob-blog/posts/2025-12-05-azure-tool-selection-noobs.md

 - IaC tools (Bicep/Terraform) for infrastructure consistency

 **2. Your job will force the decision**
-- Banking: PowerShell and Terraform (regulatory compliance and audit trails)
+- Regulated industries: PowerShell and Terraform (compliance and audit trails)
 - Startups: Azure CLI and Terraform (speed and flexibility)
 - Microsoft shops: PowerShell and Bicep (ecosystem alignment)
 - DevOps teams: Azure CLI and Terraform (CI/CD integration)